xraypy/xraylarch/doc/xafs/preedge.rst

 ======================================

-A common application of XAFS is the analysis of "pre-edge peaks" of matransition metal oxides to determine oxidation state and molecular configuration.
+A common application of XAFS is the analysis of "pre-edge peaks" of transition metal oxides to determine oxidation state and molecular configuration.
 These peaks sit just below the main absorption edge (typically, due to metal *4p* electrons) of a main *K* edge, and are due to overlaps of the metal *d*-electrons and oxygen *p*-electrons, and are often